fhidalgor/mutagenesis_visualization/docs/install.rst

     import Import_notebook
     import mutagenesis_visualization as mut

 Quick Start
 =============
-Now that you have installed ``mutagenesis_visualization``, execute the following within Python to evaluate whether it is working propertly:
+Now that you have installed ``mutagenesis-visualization``, execute the following within Python to evaluate whether it is working propertly:

 .. code:: ipython3

 	import mutagenesis_visualization as mut
 	mut.demo()

-This command will load the ``mutagenesis_visualization`` package, create a ``Screen.object`` with sample data, call the ``object.heatmap`` method and show a heatmap plot of the sample data.
+This command will load the ``mutagenesis-visualization`` package, create a ``Screen.object`` with sample data, call the ``object.heatmap`` method and show a heatmap plot of the sample data.

 .. image:: ../example/exported_images/hras_fullheatmap.png